 - To enhance DEQAR’s visibility and relevance among all stakeholders.

-EQAR also organises a Conference for the Bologna working structures on QA and recognition “From Data to Policy – Linking Quality Assurance and Recognition”.
-This conference aims to offer policymakers knowledge that will support better informed approaches in higher education and enrich the understanding about the dynamic and vivid higher educational landscape in the EHEA.
+- Organised a virtual Conference for the Bologna working structures on QA and recognition “From Data to Policy – Linking Quality Assurance and Recognition” on 6-7 December 2021.
+This conference aimed to offer policymakers knowledge that would support better informed approaches in higher education and enrich the understanding about the dynamic and vivid higher educational landscape in the EHEA.
 More about the Conference.

-Furthermore, DEQAR is promoted at many external and all internal events, as well as through social media, newsletters etc. More about the PR.
+To enhance DEQAR’s visibility, DEQAR has been and is being promoted at many external and all internal events, as well as through social media, newsletters etc. More about the PR.